sidescraper/ra-language-swiss-german/README.md

 # ra-language-swiss-german
-Swiss-German translations for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST services.
+Swiss-German translations for [react-admin](https://github.com/marmelab/react-admin), the frontend framework for building admin applications on top of REST/GraphQL services.

 ## Installation